 Coconut oil is especially good for oil pulling because of its powerful antimicrobial properties.

-I’ve been oil pulling for over 3 years and I can truly say that the benefits are worth it.
+I’ve been oil pulling for over 4 years now and I can truly say that the benefits are so worth it.
 In my case it has particularly helped me to ease my sensitive gums and maintain cleaner teeth.

 Oil pulling is one of my favorite ways to use coconut oil.